The Agent Economy Needs a New Stack

 The pre-REST parallel

-Before REST, integrating with a web service meant learning that specific service’s particular approach.
+Before REST, integrating with a web service meant learning that service's idiosyncratic approach.
 Before OAuth, delegating access meant sharing credentials.
-The early internet worked — sites existed, things happened — but you couldn’t build reliably on top of it because nothing was composable.
+The early internet worked, but you could not build reliably on top of it because nothing was composable.

-Then the standards arrived, and the entire surface area for what you could build expanded.
+Then the standards arrived, and the surface area of what you could build expanded.
 Not because the underlying technology changed dramatically, but because the common layer made it safe and predictable to combine things.

 Agents are in that moment right now.
 The models work.
 The use cases are clear.
 The demos are impressive.
-What doesn’t exist is the common layer — a standard for how agents prove who they are, a protocol for how they access what they need, infrastructure for how they pay for what they use.
+What does not exist is the common layer: a standard for how agents prove who they are, a protocol for how they access what they need, and infrastructure for how they pay for what they use.

-Once those exist, everything built on top becomes dramatically more capable.
-An agent that can prove its identity can get fine-grained revocable access to specific resources.
-An agent that doesn’t hold its own credentials can be deployed without creating a security disaster.
+Once those exist, everything built on top becomes more capable.
+An agent that can prove its identity can get fine-grained, revocable access to specific resources.
+An agent that does not hold long-lived credentials can be deployed without creating a security disaster.
 An agent that can pay at micropayment granularity can access any API or data source without a pre-negotiated business relationship.

-The ceiling on agents isn’t the reasoning.
-It’s the plumbing.
+The ceiling on agents is not reasoning.
+It is plumbing.
 Fix the plumbing and the ceiling moves.

 Where the real leverage is

 The most important AI company of the next decade might not be building a model.
-It might be building the stack the agent economy runs on — identity, access, payments, the things that make agents composable and safe to deploy at scale.
+It might be building the stack the agent economy runs on: identity, access, payments, and the layers that make agents composable and safe to deploy at scale.

-That company would be to the agent economy roughly what Stripe was to e-commerce.
+That company would be to the agent economy what Stripe was to e-commerce.
 Not the product people buy, but the layer that makes buying possible.
-Stripe didn’t make e-commerce interesting.
-It made e-commerce work — and in doing so captured enormous durable value, because once the payment layer was built, everything else got built on top of it.
+Stripe did not make e-commerce interesting.
+Stripe made e-commerce work, and it captured durable value because once the payment layer existed, everything else was built on top of it.

 The model layer is getting crowded fast.
 The infrastructure layer is mostly empty.
-And infrastructure, once it works, tends to be where value compounds — because the switching costs accumulate with every system built on top.
+Infrastructure, once it works, is where value compounds, because switching costs accumulate with every system built on top.

 The agent economy is coming regardless.
 The open question is who builds what it runs on.